EggPool/BismuthHowto/Mining/Miner_Version_3.md

   Nvidia damping factor.
 Can be 0 for AMD only.
 Default 80 if there is at least a Nvidia GPU
   * -0, --gpu0
   Go Easier on GPU#0 (display - not needed)
+  * -l --lock
+  Add some locks to prevent crashes (it's on by default)

 # What to use for damping factor?
 - AMD Only: use  or 50
 - Nvidia: begin with default of 80.
 If your cpu is really overloaded, raise to 85 or 90.
-  If your CPU still has free cycles, you can try to lower a buit (70 or 60 min) and see if it gives you more hash (but it will eat more cpu).
+  If your CPU still has free cycles, you can try to lower a bit (70 or 60 min) and see if it gives you more hash (but it will eat more cpu).

 # What about more hash for AMD?